 COVID-19 Information and Resource Guide

-For general questions about COVID-19, please visit Illinois’ COVID-19 status page here or visit the Illinois Department of Public Health’s (IDPH) COVID-19 information page here.
+For general information, resources and answers to frequently asked questions, please visit Illinois’ COVID-19 status page here or visit the Illinois Department of Public Health’s (IDPH) COVID-19 information page here.
 If you have more specific questions or concerns, IDPH has also created a COVID-19 hotline.
 You can reach the hotline by calling 1-800-889-3931 or by emailing DPH.Sick@Illinois.Gov.
 It’s important to note the IDPH hotline is not equipped to provide medical advice.
 IDPH has advised any resident who needs medical assistance to contact their primary care physician.

 State Income Taxes